 - What medications are you taking due to your stroke?

 Common medications for after a stroke include: Aspirin, Plavix, Anticoagulants, Statins, and High Blood Pressure Medication.
-All of these medications for a stroke could be insurable depending on your symptoms.

-Life Insurance Quotes after a Stroke
+Life Insurance Quotes After a Stroke

 A major factor for your life insurance application is whether you had a full stroke or a mini-stroke, known as a Transient Ischemic Attack or TIA.
 A TIA has the same symptoms of a stroke, but doesn’t result in any permanent neurological damage.
 A full stroke causes brain damage.
 As a result, underwriting is easier if you’ve only had a TIA.

 However, both conditions make it more likely for repeat stroke problems so they both create issues for life insurance.
-You generally need to wait at least a year after your stroke before you can apply and the longer you go without a repeat incident, the better your rating.
+You generally need to wait at a year after your stroke before you can apply and the longer you go without a repeat incident, the better your rating.
 The rating you get on your policy depends on your answers to the previous questions as well as your life insurance company’s underwriting standards.
-While each policy has different standards, here are some general rules to give you an idea about your future insurability.
+While each policy has different standards, here are some general standards to give you an idea about your future insurability.

 - Preferred Plus: It is not possible to get a preferred plus rating after a stroke, even a mini-stroke.
 The health problems that caused the stroke, the residual effects, and the risk of future issues are too much for applicants to qualify for the best insurance rating.